daithimarkham/Pands-Problem-Set/README.md

 Finally I typed print(i), which gave all the numbers that could be divided by six in the range.

+Ref: The Python tutorial, viewed on the 2019-02-21, https://docs.python.org/3/tutorial/controlflow.html#the-range-function

 # - Problem number 4

 This involved writing a program that asks the user to input any positive integer and outputs the successive values of the following calculation.